hytechclub/cs-102/Git/PushingAndPulling/PullChanges.md

 When you want to retrieve changes from the server, you will have to **pull** those changes down.
 You can pull changes from your personal GitHub repository.
 If you forked another repository, you can also pull changes from the original repository (called the _upstream_ repository).

 #### IMPORTANT NOTE
 When working with a forked repository, after pulling from the original upstream repository, you should **push** the changes up to your fork.
-This ensures that the upstream changes are also reflected in your personal server repository,
+This ensures that the upstream changes are also reflected in your personal server repository.

 ## Pulling changes in Visual Studio Code
 ### Pulling from your server repository